Gods, Glory & Spirituality: Historical Fictions of the Sigmund Morgenroth Collection of Renaissance Medals and Plaquettes

 While religious plaquettes served spiritual needs, portrait and mythological medals celebrated and memorialized powerful rulers, ancient heroes, and learned individuals.
-The presentation of medals, spanning three hundred years, offers a sense of the variety of sizes, shapes, and materials—such as bronze, silver, lead, wood, and terracotta—as seen in the entirety of the collection.
+The presentation of medals, spanning almost four hundred years, offers a sense of the variety of sizes, shapes, and materials—such as bronze, silver, lead, wood, and terracotta—as seen in the entirety of the collection.
 The oldest medal of the group, as well as the collection, is Pisanello’s 1438–1439 portrait of Emperor John VIII Palaeologus of Constantinople.
-In fact, it was Pisanello, with his goldsmith knowledge, who first developed techniques of casting from wax models for medal production.
-Master sculptors Pisanello, Donatello, Hans Schwarz, among others, poured their virtuosity into the precious object in the very act of casting or carving it.
+In fact, it was Pisanello who first developed techniques of casting from wax models for medal production.
+Master sculptors Pisanello, Giovanni Boldù, Moderno, Alessandro Vittoria, and Hans Schwarz, among others, poured their virtuosity into the precious object in the very act of casting or carving it.

 We thank Professor William Thompson and his students of Historical Fiction: Power, Politics, and Gender in Tudor England (Spring 2020) for their contributions.